HealthCatalyst/healthcareai-r/CONTRIBUTING.md

 ## Verify you can build the healthcareai package

-1) In RStudio, if you don't see healthcareai-r in the top right corner
+1. In RStudio, if you don't see healthcareai-r in the top right corner
    - Click the project tab in the top right -> Open Project

-2) Click on the build tab in the top right corner
+2. Click on the build tab in the top right corner

-3) Click Build and verify that you can build successfully (without errors)
+3. Click Build and verify that you can build successfully (without errors)
    - Note that you may see warnings about versioning, which is fine

-4) Run tests via `devtools::test()` or CTRL+SHIFT+D or Build dropdown -> Test Package
+4. Run tests via `devtools::test()` or CTRL+SHIFT+D or Build dropdown -> Test Package
    - Verify that these pass without seeing errors

-5) Run the roxygen2 examples via `devtools::run_examples()`.
+5. Run the roxygen2 examples via `devtools::run_examples()`.
 Verify that these finish without errors
    - Verify that these pass without seeing errors

-6) Under the build tab, run 'Check'
+6. Under the build tab, run 'Check'
    - Verify that only one warning arises
      - This warning is due to the [limitations](https://github.com/wch/R6/issues/3) of roxygen and R6 method documentation
      - This is the only warning/error/note that's allowed when merging to master

-## Configure git
+## RStudio :: Configure git

-1) Open RStudio -> Tools (at top) -> Shell
+1. Open RStudio -> Tools (at top) -> Shell

-2) Set up your email and user name (for [proper attribution](https://help.github.com/articles/setting-your-username-in-git/))
+2. Set up your email and user name (for [proper attribution](https://help.github.com/articles/setting-your-username-in-git/))
    - `git config user.name "Billy Everyteen`
    - `git config --global user.email "your_email@example.com"`

-3) Configure line endings via `git config core.autocrlf true`
+3. Configure line endings via `git config core.autocrlf true`

-4) Make git case-sensitive via `git config core.ignorecase false`
+4. Make git case-sensitive via `git config core.ignorecase false`

-5) Improve merge conflict resolution via `git config --global merge.conflictstyle diff3`
+5. Improve merge conflict resolution via `git config --global merge.conflictstyle diff3`

-6) If you use a personal email for github, and would rather have notifications go to your Health Cataylst email
+6. If you use a personal email for github, and would rather have notifications go to your Health Cataylst email
    - See [here](https://github.com/settings/notifications) -> Notification email -> Custom routing

-7) Set up SSH so you can push without typing password (optional, but nice)
+7. Set up SSH so you can push without typing password (optional, but nice)
    - See [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/), and then [here](https://help.github.com/enterprise/11.10.340/user/articles/changing-a-remote-s-url/)

 ## Getting started with contributions

 - When your dev environment is set up, see [here](README.md#contributing) for the contribution workflow.
+- We try to adhere to [Hadley's R styleguide](http://adv-r.had.co.nz/Style.html)] when writing code together.
+- We try not introduce new package dependencies if we can avoid them.
+- Use :: when calling a function to show what namespace it comes from.
+For example: `healthcareai::findTrends()`.
+This makes debugging easier and prevents overloading.
+- Please try to use `message()` rather than `cat()` or `print()`

+## RStudio Tips

+- How to load a project
+    + The menu on the upper right of the screen contains the projects.
+- How to load (instead of build) to use your new function
+    + **CTRL-SHIFT-L**
+- How to document functions via roxygen
+    + **CTRL-SHIFT-D**
+- How to build
+    + **CTRL-SHIFT-B**
+- How to run unit tests
+    - **CTRL-SHIFT-T**
+    - `devtools::test(filename)` runs a single test file
+- How to run examples
+    `devtools::run_examples()`
+- How (and why) to Check
+    + **CTRL-SHIFT-E**
+    + runs unit test
+    + runs examples
+    + runs build and reload
+- The [RStudio Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) are chock full of helpful hints.